Michigan lawyer discusses the average workers’ comp knee injury settlement and how to avoid low-ball insurance company offers.

 Did you know the knee is considered the largest joint in the human body?
 It is used for sitting, standing, walking, bending, kneeling, crouching, crawling, and lifting.
 People rely upon their knees for basic everyday activities.
 Here is some information about the average workers’ comp knee injury settlement.

-Common Types of Knee Injuries
+Common Types Injuries

 There are several important ligaments in the knee such as the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL).
 These ligaments can be torn from activities that require a sudden change in direction, rotation, or stop/start.
 Surgery is typically required to improve stability and repair the damage.